 Other Items Replaced

-Your alternator is run by your serpentine belt, and this must be removed in order to remove the alternator.
+Your food truck alternator is run by your serpentine belt, and this must be removed in order to remove the alternator.
 If the belt hasn’t been replaced in some time, or is showing signs of wear, now is the perfect time to replace it.

 It will already be part of the labor to remove the alternator, so the only added cost is the price of the belt.
 The last item which may require replacement along with your alternator is your battery.
 Starting your vehicle takes up a lot of your battery’s juice.
 If it didn’t have something recharging it constantly, it would only last for a couple of starts.

-If your alternator fails, your food truck will still look for power to operate.
+If your food truck alternator fails, your food truck will still look for power to operate.
 It will find this power in your battery.
 Unfortunately, without your alternator working to recharge it, this could do damage.

 So How Much Will It Cost?